dionyziz/endofcodes/SPECIFICATION.md

 Note that it is the grader that is making HTTP requests to each individual bot, not the other way around.
 The grader is the HTTP client and the bots are the HTTP server.

 A bot can misbehave in many ways.
 We aim to help the programmers by logging the incorrect behavior of bots.
 This incorrect behavior is then reported in the bot settings page of the web application.
 Bots that behave incorrectly must be disconnected immediately from the game and all their creatures killed for the particular game.
 No incorrect responses by the bots is tolerated.
 The protocol must be followed by the bots to the letter.
+This is to ensure that the grader is simple and doesn't have to take into account fixing the mistakes of bots; in addition, it will help with forward compatibility, as bots will not rely on specific potentially undefined behavior of the grader.

 Before the bot is able to play, the following **sanity checks** are performed by the grader.
-These events are logged and reported as successful or errorneous:
+These events are logged and reported as successful or erroneous:

-1. The bot hostname was resolved.
+1. The bot hostname resolves.

 2. The bot IP is accessible in the network.